green-alchemist/portfolio-gatsby/README.md

 - or
 - `npm install && npm run develop`
 ---
-The following is my development `Dockerfile`
+The following is the development `Dockerfile`
 ```
 FROM node:18